Confusio54/wym/index.md

 **Y. Wang**, W. Hu, R. Yu, and Q. Si, Broken mirror symmetry, incommensurate spin correlations, and *B<sub>2g</sub>* nematic order in iron pnictides, [Phys.
 Rev. B 100, 100502(R)(2019)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.100.100502)

 ## Research Experience
-Analytically studied an effective model that describes the magnetic phases and the symmetry-related emergent phases induced by magnetic fluctuations in iron-based superconductors using renormalization group and large-N mean field theory. (to be submitted)
+Analytically studied an effective model that describes the magnetic phases and the symmetry-related emergent phases induced by magnetic fluctuations in iron-based superconductors using renormalization group and large-N mean field theory. (two papers, one of which will be posted on arXiv in one month)

 Constructed a general Ginzburg-Landau theory that links the nematic order to spatial pattern of magnetic fluctuations.
 And explained the observed quasi-degeneracy between *B<sub>1g</sub>* and *B<sub>2g</sub>* nematic fluctuations in iron-based superconductors. (published on PRB(R))